zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 <SchemaDefinition schemaRef="#/components/schemas/content.template" showWriteOnly="true" />

 ### Submitting a template content for approval
-If you already have a WhatsApp business account with us, just send email to *whatsapp@zenvia.com* and we will start the process for you.
+If you already have a WhatsApp business account with us, you may submit templates for approval using our [template console](https://app.zenvia.com/home/templates).

 ## Card